 - Ability to establish new beliefs – Rigid thinking can lead to cynicism, depression, antisocial behavior, and poor health in general.
 It’s healthy to have an open mind and consider new possibilities.
 We should be able to back off or change course when we notice that a certain activity/habit is negatively affecting our health and relationships with others.

-We all have something we can be working on to move toward better health.
-All of the indicators on this list can be improved.
+We all have something we can be working on to move toward holistic health.
+All of the indicators on this list can be improved, so I hope you are motivated to make some changes!